[ Printer Friendly Version ] [ Report Abuse ]

 “Well, one time I wore red and my dog died: he ate one of our garden gnomes and died from indigestion.
 He had pretty big teeth and was a little vicious so it wasn’t that shocking, but kind of sad.
 Then another time I wore red to Transfiguration and we had a surprise mini-examination.
 It’s the only test I failed.”
 I decide not to tell him about the time I wore red and my father disappeared for five days this summer, which cemented my superstition.
 Talking about that moment might raise questions.

 “Alright, fair play,” he says.
 “I’m afraid of heights, but I haven’t told my dormmates, because while they’re pretty tame and lazy they’re also really clever, and would probably get off their bums and come up with a really good prank involving levitating my bed into a tree or something.”

-“But we’re looking out from a height right now,” I say, gesturing to the windows and at the Quidditch pitch far in the distance
+I chuckle.
+“But we’re looking out from a height right now,” I gesture to the windows and at the Quidditch pitch far in the distance

 “Ah yes, but I’ve thought it out.
-First of all, this glass is over 700 years old, I don’t think its about to suddenly break and suck me out with it.
+First of all, this glass is over seven hundred years old, I don’t think its about to suddenly break and suck me out with it.
 Plus, the entire castle is spelled to be unusually strong.
-Also, its very probable that the castle is enchanted so that if someone falls out a window, their fall with be magically broken.
-Haven’t you read Hogwarts, A History?” he says to my bemused look.
+Also, it’s very probable that the castle is enchanted so that if someone falls out a window, their fall with be magically broken.
+Haven’t you read much of Hogwarts, A History?”he says to my bemused look.
 “Well, anyway, even if I was very unlucky and none of those things worked, you will notice there’s several spots to hang onto between here and the ground, including one of the greenhouses.
 And most of the classrooms are below here, so likely somebody would see me falling and would be able to do some quick spellwork.
 We do attend a school for magic, after all.”
 He smirks at me.

 “Someone’s been doing some over-thinking,” I say, smirking right back at him, and feeling a bit of a blush rise up in my own cheeks as well.